acrolinx/sidebar-startpage/README.md

 * browsersync - starts a webserver which serves the sidebar startpage at http://localhost:3000/app/
 * dev - starts lessWatch, tscWatch, watchify and browsersync in parallel

+To run an example application, using the current startpage, open http://localhost:3001/examples/ .

 ## Run the browser-tests in a real browser

     npm run tscWatch